KrasimiraGeorgieva/Tech-Module-Software-Technologies/II-ExamPreparationKanbanBoard/README.md

 Kanban Board(in C#, Java, JS and PHP) - Exam Preparation for the Tech Module @ SoftUni (August 2017)

 You are assigned to create a simple **Kanban Board App**.
 The application should hold **tasks**, which are the main app entities.
 Tasks can change their status: open -> in progress -> done.
-The app is called TeisterMask, like the popular Kanban board task management app ìMeister Taskî.
+The app is called TeisterMask, like the popular Kanban board task management app ‚ÄúMeister Task‚Äù.
 The functionality of the application should support creating, listing and editing tasks.
 The application should persist the data into a database.